bobbae/gcp/challenges/README.md

 * Your answer will be completely original and not based on someone else's work.
 We are aware some challenges are available with solutions from various websites.
 If your solution is based on any previous solutions, please clearly indicate the source.

 * You can use any one of the following scripting or programming languages:  **Python, Node.js, Java, Kotlin, Go, Rust**.
+If you must use another programming language please ask us first.

-* Please submit your answer via  a public github repository you have created. **You should submit URL to your public github repo when you return your answers to us.**
+* Please submit your answer via  **a public github repository88 you have created. **You should submit URL to your public github repo when you return your answers to us.**
 Your repository should contain: code, scripts, documentation, tests, design notes, etc.

 * Your git repository should contain a script called `run.sh` or `run.bat` that will run the